Choosing a Major

 I should get my GURs done before I choose or declare my major.

 This is not true for many majors at Western.
 Majors such as those in the natural sciences, environmental sciences, engineering, and business have a number of prerequisite courses that you should begin early, in order to graduate on time.
 In many cases you can 'double count' some GUR courses with prerequisite/required courses in your major.
 We recommend you explore majors while working on your GURs.
-You can find out which GURs might apply to majors by looking at the major guides.

 My major must match my career/My major will determine what I do with the rest of my life.